.

 How to Retrieve Your Child’s Exact Foot Length and Shape

-If after looking at that resource you still can’t seem to identify a shoe store in your area, then proceed to take a look at an article I created that describes the simplest, yet most effective way to figure out your child’s foot size from home:
+If after looking at that resource you still can’t seem to identify a shoe store in your area, then proceed to take a look at an article I created that describes the simplest, yet most effective way to figure out your child’s foot length and shape from home.

 The Best Shoes that Fit Braces – The 4 Most Important Features!